-Norris Center for the Performing Arts Stages THE DROWSY CHAPERONE, Now thru 5/11
+Norris Center for the Performing Arts to Stage THE DROWSY CHAPERONE, 4/25-5/11

 The Norris Center's production is produced and directed by James Gruessing, with choreography by Ann Myers and musical direction by Daniel Thomas.
 The 16-member cast stars Broadway veteran Larry Raben (Man in Chair), Tracy Lore (Drowsy Chaperone), Jessica Ernest (Janet Van De Graaf), Jeff Max (Adolpho), Eric Michael Parker (Robert), Lindsay Brooks (Mrs. Tottendale), Greg Nicholas (Feldzeig), Chris Daniel (George), Noelle Marion (Kitty), Danny Michaels (Underling) Adam Trent (Gangster #1) and Jon Wailin (Gangster #2).